 There was once a small child named Jacob.
-Jacob had not been much interested in Christmas-too young to remember the previous Christmas, and not comprehending what it would mean this year.
-Not much interested, that is, until his mother and father began to string lights down the banister and around the entry area of the house.
-“Oh, Mommy, Mommy!” he exclaimed, “Let me help make Christmas!” and gathering all the rest of the lights in his arms, he ran to his room and began to string them everywhere until his room resembled something like the Griswald’s house in the movie Christmas Vacation.
+Jacob had not been much interested in Christmas-too young to remember the previous Christmas and not comprehending what it would mean this year.
+He was not much interested, that is, until his mother and father began to string lights down the fence and around the entry area of the house.
+“Oh, Mommy, Mommy!” he exclaimed, “Let me help make Christmas!” gathering all the rest of the lights in his arms, he ran to his room and began to string them everywhere until his room resembled something like the Griswald’s house in the movie Christmas Vacation.

 Small as he was, he grasped an important truth.
-Christmas is all about the lights-the light of the angels bursting through a cold, dark sky to sing the music of heaven to terrified shepherds who could not remember anything like this happening before, nor comprehend what was happening now.
-The light of a star appearing in the sky to anxious magi who had never seen anything like it before and could not comprehend a king who was born in a stable.
+Christmas is all about the lights-the Light of the angels bursting through a cold, dark sky to sing the music of heaven to terrified shepherds who could not remember anything like this happening before nor comprehend what was happening now.
+The Light of a star appeared in the sky to anxious magi who had never seen anything like it before and could not understand a king born in a stable.
 The Light of the World, born in a stable to a scared teenager supported by her worried husband.

 Light gets our attention.
-On that first Christmas, the true light came into the world, the light that shines in the darkness, but the darkness has not overcome it.
+On that first Christmas, the true Light came into the world, the Light that shines in the darkness, but the darkness has not overcome it.
 The Light comes again today for us.
 It comes into our lives.
 It is here enlightening our lives.
-Do we see the Light of Life as the shepherds did, or do we see it as a disturbance, something that unsettles us, something that makes us uneasy, something that brings a wave of guilt, but doesn’t lead us to repentance?
-Because of the Babe born on the first Christmas, our lives are lit up with the grace of God, the love of God, the forgiveness of God, the power of God, and the peace of God.
+Do we see the Light of Life as the shepherds did, or do we see it as a disturbance that unsettles us, makes us uneasy, and brings a wave of guilt but doesn’t lead us to repentance?
+Because of the Babe, born on the first Christmas, our lives are lit up with the Grace of God, the love of God, the forgiveness of God, the power of God, and the peace of God.